 If it is from a local seller, Diver’s World may have the service records.
 And remember, you can buy good quality, well maintained equipment directly from Diver’s World that will include our Tribal Rewards warranty program.

 If you have used cylinders or regulators that you wish to sell, Diver’s World may be interested in looking at them (keep in mind that we will only consider current model regulators).
-Diver’s World does not buy used BCDs, wetsuits, boots, gloves or any other accessories: Craigslist or eBay may be a good outlet for your used soft-goods.
+Diver’s World does not buy used BCDs, wetsuits, boots, gloves or other accessories: Craigslist, eBay, or Facebook Marketplace may be a good outlet for your used soft-goods.